Ayushsrivastava2/PD_training/README.md

 5. synthesis report<br>![image](https://github.com/user-attachments/assets/560886c5-0b92-469c-800e-516a98c0a34e)

 ## Day2
-### Floorplanning, powerplanning and placement theory
+### Floorplanning powerplanning and placement theory
 FloorPlanning<br>
 Area estimation of die = sum of instances size in gate netlist / core area utilization<br>
 core area utilization ideally should be around 50-60% to give extra space for buffers and other instances that will get added downstream.<br>